dennowiggle/PETER-Programmer/README.md

 * Using Linux/Python
   - Install the programmer `pip install esptool`.
-  - Run the flash.sh script that is in the release directory.
+  - Run the flash.sh script that is in the `release/firmware/` image directory.
   - e.g. `sh flash.sh /dev/ttyACM0 115200`

 ## Physical Serial Connection to PETER-Programmer Console